-Among other notable victories, Ms. Black won an acquittal as co-lead trial counsel in a murder case in which she developed exculpatory DNA and other evidence, and secured several significant civil rights settlements, including one in the midst of a month-long federal jury trial that included a seven-figure monetary recovery and mandatory retraining of two police departments.
+Before joining Hueston Hennigan, Ms. Black’s practice focused on federal civil rights litigation and criminal defense.
+Among other notable successes, she obtained an acquittal at trial in a murder case in which she developed exculpatory DNA and other evidence.
+She also secured several significant civil rights settlements, including a mid-trial resolution in a federal section 1983 case that included a seven-figure monetary recovery and an order for the mandatory retraining of two police departments.

 Ms. Black has been repeatedly recognized for her pro bono and volunteer efforts.

 - Family Law Award Honoree, Legal Aid Association of California (2017)